ooni/ooni.org/content/about/data-policy.md

 You can opt out of sending us crash reports by disabling this option in the advanced settings of the OONI Probe apps.

+#### App usage statistics

+By default, we collect OONI Probe app usage statistics to better understand how our apps are used, improve our understanding of user needs, improve OONI Probe apps, and better serve the OONI community.

+We use a self-hosted analytics platform to collect app usage statistics on both the OONI Probe mobile and desktop apps.
+Details about our specific setup can be found in [ooni/sysadmin](https://github.com/ooni/sysadmin).

+In both cases, you can opt out of our use of analytics by disabling the collection of app usage statistics in the OONI Probe app settings.

 #### IP addresses and other information

 We do *not* aim to collect or store your IP addresses.
 In fact, we take measures